All Episodes

 That book, that moment, so random it seems, shaped the contours of my life.

-Fast forward about 55 years, I obtained the original trial transcript of the famous Scopes Monkey trial, digging through the archives of the old courthouse in Dayton, Tennessee.
+Fast forward about 55 years, I obtained the original trial transcript of the famous Scopes monkey trial, digging through the archives of the old courthouse in Dayton, Tennessee.

 The trial of the century tells the story of the most important criminal case in American history.

-Yes, the press dubbed it the Scopes Monkey trial.
+Yes, the press dubbed it the Scopes Monkey Trial.

-They began banning books, legislatures began passing a law.
+Legislatures began passing a law.

-Even though the state had a textbook that they approved with a chapter on the subject.
+And a young biology teacher by the name of John Scopes was arrested and charged for teaching evolution, even though the state had a textbook that they approved with a chapter on the subject.

 In other words, it was okay for students to read it, but a teacher could not teach it.